5 Simple Accounting Tips for Small Business Owners

 Segregation of all expenses

-So, to avoid this confusion, always have a dedicated bank account for all your business expenses and incomes.
+So, to avoid this confusion, always have a dedicated bank account for all your business expenses and income.
 Having a separate business credit card is also important to save you from major headaches in the future.

 Tracking the cash outflow